Free Software

 AM statistical software http://am.air.org/ AM is a statistical software package for analyzing data from complex samples, especially large-scale assessments.

 A related site is Pepi for windows at http://www.brixtonhealth.com/ - some statistical tests and descriptives.
 This site also includes a few other programs such as EpiGram, simple diagramming software, and SampleXS, which is a sample size calculator, which allows for design effects.
 The help box has very good documentation about sampling and what the program does.
 For social surveyors, you need to change the confidence interval to 5 rather than .5.
+However, the site doesn't have any information about the people who developed this.

 PSPP http://www.gnu.org/software/pspp/ "is a program for statistical analysis of sampled data.
 It is a Free replacement for the proprietary program SPSS, and appears very similar to it with a few exceptions."
-I'm not sure how accessible or usable this is yet.
-One article http://www.linux.com/feature/150363 suggests it isn't yet complete, but is worth looking at.

 This page http://www.gnu.org/software/pspp/get.html lists where you can get it, in all the different versions (windows, unix, mac, etc)

-A discussion list is here http://lists.gnu.org/mailman/listinfo/pspp-users and a blog is here http://www.cecaps.ufmg.br/pspp/?lang=en (English version)
+A discussion list is here https://lists.gnu.org/mailman/listinfo/pspp-users

 Statistical lab http://www.statistiklabor.de/en/ for teaching stat and for doing some analysis.

 WinIDAMS http://portal.unesco.org/ci/en/ev.php-URL_ID=2070&URL_DO=DO_TOPIC&URL_SECTION=201.html WinIDAMS is a software package internationally developed by UNESCO for the validation, manipulation and statistical analysis of numerical data of any kind.
 (This site takes a while to load.)
+Unfortunately, WinIDAMS is no longer supported or updated by UNESCO.
+Last updated in 2008.

 I've been using this program for a while.
 Here are some tips: http://gsociology.icaap.org/methods/winidams_tips.html